SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 > [!NOTE]
 > Keep in mind that the tables User Terminals, Alerts, and Routers can be empty even if polling is enabled for at least one account, the Authentication parameter indicates *Successful*, and groups 700-702 are shown in the Stream Viewer.

+> [!TIP]
+> In case you notice that a big amount of user terminals is not shown in the User Terminals table, it is advised to restart the element.
+This will trigger a new access token request and a fresh new poll cycle.

+Unexpected column names and user terminal alerts will be logged in the element log file.
+Please contact Skyline in this case so that the connector can be corrected or extended.
+The element log file can be opened by right-clicking the element in the Surveyor and selecting **View** > **Log**.

-### General Page
+### User Terminals Page

-The General page contains the **User Terminals** table.
+The User Terminals page contains the **User Terminals** table.
 This table shows the Starlink terminals that are linked to the accounts for which polling is enabled.
+The columns Device ID and Account Number are also available but hidden by default.
+You can show them by right-clicking the table column headers > Columns > check the columns you want to show.

+Since the Telemetry API does not always seem to return the user terminals consistently, the terminals that are no longer returned by the API will be kept in the table for one day at maximum.
+You will see a line in the element log file when one or more terminals are still in the table but were not returned by the API.

+Terminals that are no longer returned by the API for more than one day will be removed from the table.
+This action will also be logged in the element log file.
+The **Timestamp** column is used to determine the latest timestamp of when the row was updated.

+You can assign a name to each user terminal in the **Device Name** column.
+These names will only be used by DataMiner and will not be communicated to the API.
+Please keep in mind that a name will not be accepted if it contains invalid symbols.

 ### Alerts Page

-Each row in the **Alerts** table represents an alert that comes from a user terminal.
+Each row in the **Alerts** table represents an alert that comes from a user terminal, not from a router.
 Alerts will persist for as long as they are active.

 ### Routers Page

 Information related to routers is stored in the **Routers** table.

-### Login Page

-The Login page contains the **Client ID**, the **Client Secret** and the **Authentication** field.
-When both Client ID and Client Secret are accepted by the API, the Authentication field will indicate *Successful*, and data will start appearing in the element.

-In case **no data** appears in the element and traffic inside the Stream Viewer seems minimal, check if the Authentication parameter indicates *Successful*.
-If it instead indicates *Failed*, this means that the Client ID or the Client Secret is not correct.

-The polling mechanism is triggered after a Client Secret value change.
-This means that a Client Secret value change is required to trigger a new poll cycle after an incorrect Client ID is corrected.
+The Account Number column is also available in the Routers table but is hidden by default.
+You can show it by right-clicking the table column headers > Columns > check the columns you want to show.

 ### Accounts Page